We offer a Spring Term, Summer Camp, and Fall Term

 - Class beings with a sound and body warm up and ends with a sensory mindfulness exercise.

 Our 4-6 year old group spends the majority of their time exploring their own curiosities about the natural world, while rigorously challenging their bodies after a day spent sitting in school.
-We incorporate physical challenges, scientific debate, sensory activities, and journaling.
+We incorporate physical challenges, scientific debate, and sensory activities.
 We get our blood pumping with balance and coordination challenges as we hike, all while pondering ecology, engineering, physics, and biology together.
 We encourage students to find the boundaries of their comfort zones and support each other to move beyond them.

 - Meet from 2:00 PM - 4:00 PM

-- Classes vary each day with a basic structure of warm-up, group exploration, nature journaling, and debrief.
+- Classes vary each day with a basic structure of warm-up, group exploration, and debrief.

 How to Prepare and what to bring